How to build a wood fired pottery kiln books

 ISBN 978-0-7643-4533-3

 Review: At first this book doesn’t seem to belong in a list of books for building ceramic kilns.
-The book is not about building kilns at all; clearly stated on the front cover: 100 wood-firing artists, with its over 500 color pictures.
+The book is not about building kilns at all; clearly stated on the front cover: 100 wood-firing artists, with over 500 color pictures.
 Sure it’s a great photo book about ceramic artwork and a selection of interesting artists.
 100 contemporary ceramic artists in one book is a great number.
 And every one of them has their reason for working with wood fire.
 There are also 12 pages of kiln-building in the book, including some blueprints of a few kiln types, but that’s just to be considered a comment in a big book like this.
 The reason I added this book to the list is all the great pictures of the artist’s kilns.
 Every artist in the book is represented with at least one photo of their kiln, some of them also of the firing process.
 Their artist statement (as mentioned it’s hundreds of them), more often than not; writes about an artistic, practical, or historical relation to wood-firing, what it means to them personally, or what they get out of this labor-intensive wood fired.
-Altogether this book answers 100 different reasons of “why” to the question of wood firing, that’s the main reason I add it here in this list.
+Altogether this book answers 100 different reasons “why” to the question of wood firing, that’s the main reason I added it here to this list.

 Book: Firing kilns- The new Ceramics by Benedict Brierley